ArnavS1102/KnowGen-RAG/README.md

    KnowGen-RAG incorporates knowledge graphs to represent entities and relationships, providing a structured foundation for retrieving and contextualizing information.

 2. **Indexing and Enrichment of Documents**
-   The framework indexes PDF documents, enriches the content with detailed explanations, and organizes the data into a graph-like structure.
+   The framework indexes PDF documents using [Nougat's OCR](https://github.com/facebookresearch/nougat), enriches the content with detailed explanations, and organizes the data into a graph-like structure.
 This enhances the retrieval process and allows for precise extraction of context to address complex queries.

 3. **Advanced LLM Integration**
    KnowGen-RAG supports seamless integration with advanced LLMs, such as **Gemini** and **Cohere**, to further improve the quality and accuracy of generated answers.